 It is particularly important to talk to your doctor as soon as possible if a child has been given too much ointment.
 This is because fits have sometimes happened in children who have been given too much.

-Stop using Xyloproct Ointment and talk to your doctor straight away if you notice any of the following – you may need urgent medical treatment
+Like all medicines, Xyloproct Ointment can cause some people to experience side effects.
+Stop using Xyloproct Ointment and talk to your doctor straight away if you notice any of the following – you may need urgent medical treatment:

-Sudden onset of rash, itching or hives on the skin.
+- Sudden onset of rash, itching or hives on the skin

-Swelling of the face, lips, tongue or other parts of the body.
+- Swelling of the face, lips, tongue or other parts of the body

-This may mean that you are having an allergic reaction.
+- Shortness of breath, wheezing or trouble breathing.
+This may mean that you are having an allergic reaction

 Stop using Xyloproct Ointment and talk to your doctor if you notice any of the following:

-Soreness in your back passage.
+- Soreness in your back passage

-Bleeding from your back passage.
+- Bleeding from your back passage

-Redness, swelling and itching where Xyloproct Ointment has been put on your body.
+Other possible side effects include redness, swelling and itching where Xyloproct Ointment has been put on your body.

 Do not use Xyloproct Ointment if:

-You are allergic (hypersensitive) to lidocaine or hydrocortisone or any of the other ingredients of Xyloproct Ointment.
+- You are allergic (hypersensitive) to lidocaine or hydrocortisone or any of the other ingredients of Xyloproct Ointment

-You have ever had an allergic reaction to other local anaesthetics or to other corticosteroid medicines.
+- You have ever had an allergic reaction to other local anaesthetics or to other corticosteroid medicines

-You have an infection where the ointment is going to be put and the infection is not being treated.
+- You have an infection where the ointment is going to be put and the infection is not being treated

-You are not in hospital and you are taking medicines for an uneven heart beat (such as amiodarone or sotalol).
+- You are not in hospital and you are taking medicines for an uneven heartbeat (such as amiodarone or sotalol)

 Do not use Xyloproct Ointment if any of the above apply to you.
 If you are not sure, talk to your doctor or pharmacist before using Xyloproct Ointment.